matsim-org/matsim-episim/README.md

         --setup org.matsim.episim.run.batch.OpenBerlinBatch \
         --params org.matsim.episim.run.batch.OpenBerlinBatch$Params

-The `OpenBerlinBatch` class show how such a batch run can be defined.
-It is also possible prepare executable scripts for running the batch on a cluster.
+The `OpenBerlinBatch` class shows how such a batch run can be defined.
+It is also possible prepare executable scripts for running the batch on a cluster:

     java -jar matsim-episim-example-1.0-SNAPSHOT.jar createBattery \
         --setup org.matsim.episim.run.batch.OpenBerlinBatch \